chenmin700606/NovelGenerator/README.md

 ![Screenshot 2025-05-28 at 07 59 30](https://github.com/user-attachments/assets/854e630c-e902-410a-b789-9706189e3abc)

-From idea to manuscript, with a little help from AI!

 ## ✨ Features

 *   **Interactive Story Input:** Provide your story premise and desired number of chapters.